 Our cost of sales consists principally of materials, labor, depreciation and manufacturing overhead.
 Since a substantial portion of the costs at our factories is fixed, there tends to be a strong relationship between our revenue levels and gross margin.
 Accordingly, relatively modest increases or decreases in revenue can have a significant effect on margin and on labor and other manufacturing costs as a percentage of revenue, depending on product mix, utilization, foreign currency exchange rate movements and seasonality.
-We have expanded our business in packages which tend to have higher material costs than our other products.
+We have expanded our business in advanced packaging, which tends to have higher material costs than our other products.
 As we continue to increase production of these higher material cost products, there could be an impact on our profitability, depending on overall utilization.

-Gross profit and gross margin decreased for the three months ended March 31, 2023 compared to the three months ended March 31, 2022, primarily due to an increase in the mix of products sold with higher material content, the decrease in net sales and lower factory utilization, partially offset by net favorable foreign currency exchange rate movements.
+Gross profit and gross margin increased for the three months ended March 31, 2024 compared to the three months ended March 31, 2023, primarily due to the extension of the estimated useful life of our test equipment from five years to seven years, a decrease in the mix of products sold with higher material content and net favorable foreign currency exchange rate movements, partially offset by a decrease in net sales and resulting lower factory utilization.